CookieCoder17/Java_ADT_Implementations/README.md

 #### Project 2 ADT LinkedString
 Reference-based implementation on some of the String operations.
 A doubly linked list was used as the data structure.

+#### Project 3 ADT Stack & Queue
+Reference-based implementation of a generic Stack and a generic Queue.